walles/riff/README.md

 * Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.
-* Add test for never changing the number of lines in the input, that messes up `git add -p` behavior.
 * Visualize removed linefeed at end of file properly
 * Visualize adding a missing linefeed at end of file properly
 * Visualize missing linefeed at end of file as part of the context